frontarm/navi/packages/website/src/pages/start-here.md

 *Blazing fast websites with vanilla create-react-app.*

-🚀 Optimize SEO with static HTML for each page<br />
+🚀 Easy SEO with static HTML for each page<br />
 🔥 Ergonomic code splitting and page loading transitions<br />
 🗺️ Generate JSON site maps at runtime or build time<br />
 👌 A dead-simple API<br />